 Most of the companies that the Ecofin team follow closely are looking cheap relative to history With relatively strong fundamentals coupled with share price weakness, most of the companies that the Ecofin team follow closely are looking cheap relative to history.
-Figure 7 shows how current valuations for these companies compare to five-year averages.
+Figure 7 uses EV/EBITDA ratios to show how current valuations for these companies compare to five-year averages.
 Around three quarters of this universe is trading below its long-term average.